byteduck/notedown/README.md

 # Notedown

-A (very work-in-progress) SwiftUI, AppKit, and UIKit-based Markdown editor that runs on macOS and iPadOS.
+A (very work-in-progress) SwiftUI, AppKit, and UIKit-based Markdown editor that runs on macOS and iOS.
 It aims to provide a hybrid experience that brings together the speed of raw Markdown and LaTeX editing with the comforts of WYSIWYG editors.

 ![Notedown Screenshot](screenshots/2023-05-08.png)